JoseBaez010/Bumble-Bee-Education-Discord-Bot/README.md

 Find the log base two and ten for a number

-Using the Wikipedia API to search for the url
+Using the Wikipedia API to search for the url of an article

+Using the Wikipedia API to provide a summary for an article

+Using the Wikipedia API to provide a random article

 Using the merriam-webster API to show the user the word of the day